aseeeem/my-page/articles/the-web-sucks.md

 ### The vibes are not it

 For the last few years there's been a decrease in, dare I say, _the vibes_ on the web.
 I didn't even realize it was happening at first but every time I'd check my social media there'd be a certain level of frustration I couldn't shake.
 Identifying the frustration is one thing but trying to capture the underlying causes was more difficult.
 I think where we're at with our web interactions isn't too different from previous years, at a surface level least.
-However if you pause to think about the subtle behavioral shifts you as a user have done in that time span you'll arrive at the same conclusion I have.
+However if you pause to think about the subtle behavioral shifts you as a user have done in that time span, you'll arrive at the same conclusion I have.

 _This shit is creepy._